 We will arrive back at camp at approximately 10:30 from here we paddle a short distance to our picnic area which is often visited by crocodiles.
 From here we only have a few more miles to the finish of our descent.
 We will arrive 400 meters away from where we met our car and driver, from which we will head back to Ambalavao.

-Day 10: Anja & Tsaranoro Valley (B,L,D)
+Day 9: Experiencing wildlife at Anja Reserve and journeying to Tsaranoro Valley (B,L,D)

 We will also have the chance to visit the base for our local agents reforestation effort (a passion which is shared (via wood-en-stock) by Pioneer Expeditions).
 Here we will have the opportunity to visit and see the reforestation effort for ourselves.
 Depending on the time of year we may also get to plant some young saplings.

 Day 13: Back to Antananarivo (B)

 You will have a transfer to Tulear Airport, where you will catch the Air Madagascar flight from Tulear to Tana.
 We will meet you again at Tana airport and depending on your time of arrival, you can visit the handicraft market, before transferring to your hotel.

 Transfer to airport in time for flight home.
 If you are on a flight which leaves early morning of day 16, you can opt to have a day use room &/or driver/guide for the day (not included).